• Skip to primary navigation

 Bowl of pineapple habanero sauce with a napkin, and lime garnish.

 This homemade hot sauce is fruity, spicy and better than any bottled sauce you’ll find on grocery store shelves.
-It’s made from fresh ingredients that are a perfect pairing of sweet and heat.
+It’s made from fresh ingredients that are a perfect pairing of sweet and heat like Pineapple Habanero Salsa.
+Drizzle it on a hearty Smoked Flank Steak and send your barbecue dinners to new heights.

-The texture of this sauce is similar to green salsa verde.
-It’s slightly thick, sweet, spicy with a touch of acidity – perfect for pretty much anything that could use that sweet and heat combination!
+The texture of this sauce is similar to Tomatillo Salsa.
+It’s slightly thick, sweet, spicy with a touch of acidity - perfect for pretty much anything that could use that sweet and heat combination.

 If the spice from habaneros is too much (like for spice-sensitive folks like myself), I include a method to reduce their heat, while still retaining the bright, fresh flavor of the hot peppers.